-Fixed-Term and Permanent Exclusions:
+Suspensions and Permanent Exclusions:

 Only the Head of School has the power to exclude a child from the academy.
 They may exclude a pupil for one or more fixed periods, for up to 45 days in any one academic year.
 They may also exclude a pupil permanently.
 Before taking such a step the Head of School will have taken advice from the Hub Council, Aspire Board, the Education Welfare Service, County Psychological Service or the school medical officer as appropriate to each situation.
 If a child is excluded, parents/carers are informed immediately, giving reasons for the exclusion.
 At the same time, the Head of School makes it clear to the parents/carers that they can appeal against the decision to the governance of the academy.
 The academy informs the parents/carers how to make any such appeal.
 The Head of School in conjunction with the lead Hub Councillor informs the Local Authority (LA) and the Aspire MAT about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.
 The Hub Council itself cannot either exclude a child or extend the exclusion period made by the Head of School.
-Your child may be excluded from the academy for a number of reasons, and for anything from a half day to permanently.
-St Uny CE Academy will adhere to the Head Teacher legislation guidance 'Exclusion from Maintained Schools, Academies and Pupil Referral units in England Sept 2017 which relates to:
+Your child may be excluded from the academy will adhere to the Head Teacher legislation guidance: 'Exclusion from maintained schools, Academies and pupil referral units in England', September 2017, which relates to: